Telematics Snapshot – Telematics Connection Data Page And Analytics Summary

 ColumnsDescription

-PlateVehicle’s unique license plate number, issued for identification.
+TagVehicle license plate number used for identification.

 StateState where the vehicle is registered.

-Year PurchasedYear the vehicle was bought.
+Year PurchasedYear the vehicle was purchased.

-Trailer/Straight LengthTotal length of the vehicle or trailer.
+Trailer/Straight LengthTotal vehicle or trailer length.

 Total WeightVehicle’s total weight.